Abdullah8888/React-Babel-Typescript-webpack-basic-setup/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Note: You can add the dist folder to the root directory, it seems is missing
+Note: You can add the dist folder to the root directory alongside with the public and src folder, it seems is missing

 ## Available Scripts